GoogleCloudPlatform/cloud-opensource-java/DECLARING_DEPENDENCIES.md

 ## BOM reference

-None of the Google open source Java libraries were initially released with BOMs - they were added later to provide better consistency for users.
+None of the GCP open source Java libraries were initially released with BOMs - they were added later to provide better consistency for users.
 The following table shows the first version that each library published a BOM for, and the BOM artifact name.